rerun-io/rerun/docs/content/reference/types.md

 ## Spatial **Archetypes**
 The spatial archetypes represent 2d and 3d spatial data.
 These types have some notion of a coordinate system and generally support spatial transformations.
-All of these types can be visualized by the `Spatial` space view.
+These types can be visualized by 2D and 3D space views.

+To visualize a 2D entity in a 3D space view it must be under a pinhole transformation.
+To visualize a 3D entity in a 2D space view, the 2D's origin must be at a pinhole transform and all 3D objects are above it.

 * [Arrow3D](types/archetypes/arrows3d.md)
 * [Asset](types/archetypes/asset3d.md)
 * [Box2D](types/archetypes/boxes2d.md)